 The four of us still-hunted without luck that day, but bright sunlight melted the river’s ice, making our return trip less taxing.
 Two days later, Osthoff and Stephani paddled 2 miles up a different river to explore another area.
 Two hours after landing, Stephani stopped for a midmorning snack, only to have his break interrupted by a 12-pointer cruising past while hunting for a receptive doe.
 His shots ended the buck’s search seconds later.

-Timing the Action That kind of midday action isn’t unusual in the Boundary Waters.
+That kind of midday action isn’t unusual in the Boundary Waters.
 When the rut kicks into gear, typically around Nov.
 7, it pays to stay in the woods all day.
 Many hunters often miss the best action when the season opens Nov.
 2 or Nov.
 3, because they head home after day three, a Monday.

 “That’s another reason I don’t worry if I can’t hunt until midweek,” Rusch said.
 “It’s a hard hunt up here if the rut hasn’t started.
 It pays to play the calendar so you’re there when bucks are most likely to be rutting.”

 Kolbeck agrees, and goes one step further: He also prefers not to paddle far in darkness, and isn’t embarrassed to be the last guy to leave camp each morning.
 When deer season opened in early November recently, Kolbeck knew where he’d be.
 While scouting in October a week earlier, he spotted red oaks on a hillside across a lake that he reached by truck.
 After paddling over for a closer look, he found fresh rubs and scrapes among the oaks, which had shed a heavy acorn crop.